ComputeCanada/magic_castle/scenario.md

 Define with lowercase alphanumeric characters and start with a letter.

-Modifying this variable after the cluster is built implies a complete rebuild.
+Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.
 #### `nb_nodes`

 `nb_nodes` defines how many compute nodes virtual machines